Interventional Pulmonology: The Basics

 IP procedures may help a patient avoid major surgery.
 IP procedures have a shorter recovery time than surgery.

 The main risks of IP procedures are bleeding, infection, and pneumothorax.
 A pneumothorax happens when the lung is nicked by a needle and loses air.
 The air collects in the pleural space around the lung.
 This puts pressure on the lung, making it hard to breathe.
-Pneumothorax may require a stay in the hospital, where a tube is placed in the chest to remove the air.
-This allows the lining of the lung to heal.
+If you have a pneumothorax, you may need to stay in the hospital.
+A tube will then be placed in the chest to remove the air which will let the lining of the lung heal.

-Talk with your care team about whether interventional pulmonology will be a part of your plan and be sure to ask any questions you may have about the procedures listed above.
+Talk with your care team about whether interventional pulmonology will be a part of your plan and be sure to ask any questions you may have about the procedure you are having.